This is a selection of the initiatives we've put in place in Dorking since the BID was elected in 2017.

 The aim of this work is to build a partnership for positive changes that will benefit residents, businesses and visitors to Dorking.

-Tickets are not needed during the free parking periods.
+Tickets were not needed during the free parking periods.

 Free opportunity to promote your business on our local place promotion app, LoyalFree.